XxRexRaptorxX/General/mod_translation.md

 `Rewards:`
 - you are now part of a mod! yey!
-- they are mentioned as a translator in the language file
+- you are mentioned as a translator in the language file
 - you earn a special rank on my discord

 -----